inwookie/startbase/README.md

 _For the full code, please refer to the  [Naver News API](https://github.com/inwookie/startbase/blob/main/news_korea/naver_news_save_db_NaverCloudFunction/__main__.py) & [News API](https://github.com/inwookie/startbase/blob/main/news_global/global_news_save_db_NaverCloudFunction/__main__.py)_

-<p align="right">(<a href="#top">back to top</a>)</p>

 ### Summarize

-Naver News API and News API were used to get the daily news about startups.
-During the process, if the given data does not include an url image or contents, those information will be scraped from the relevant website.
-Once the process has been completed, it will be saved in the MongoDB collection.
-This process would be repeated multiple times during the day by Naver Cloud Function.
+Accumulated news needs to be summarized because the Voice API limits its maximum characters to 1000 per call.
+Summary API would use the content of the news and return it in two sentences.
+Using the option of the API, the tone of the summarized text would not be changed from the original.

 ```python
 # Accessing Naver Summary API